useblocks/sphinx-needs/docs/directives/need.rst

 ``style`` can be used to set a specific class-attribute for the need representation.

-The class-attribute can then be addressed by css to specific the layout of the need.
+The class-attribute can then be addressed by css to specify the layout of the need.

 .. req:: My styled requirement
    :id: STYLE_001